 When you read the Psalms of David, you can almost envision him as a young shepherd boy sleeping under the stars at night.
-Being awestruck with wonder at the handiwork of God, David could not help but worship his creator.
+Being awestruck with wonder at the handiwork of God, David could not help but worship his creator (Psalm 8:1).

-Psalm 8:1

-O Lord, our Lord, how magnificent is your reputation throughout the earth!
-You reveal your majesty in the heavens above!

 * Take a moment and read the account of creation in Genesis chapters one and two, making note of the stated purpose of each thing God spoke into being.